MCP Tools Reference¶

 Asks a synthesized question that is answered against the Audience's underlying fact graph and grounded in cited source facts.

-audience_id(string) — the Audience to query.question(string) — a natural-language question.
+audience_id(string) — the Audience to query.
+Obtain this fromlist_audiencesbefore callingask; never callaskas a first step.question(string) — a natural-language question.
 More specific questions retrieve more focused answers.

 Returns: a synthesized answer with cited source facts.

 This is not the primary Q&A tool.
-Articles and SOPs already contain more material than ask can synthesize, and reading them is faster on already-generated content.
+The pre-generated Articles, SOPs, and Questions already contain more material than ask can synthesize.
 Use ask only when:

-- The question genuinely spans multiple Concepts or Processes (e.g. "how do X and Y interact?") and no single Article or SOP covers it.
+- The question genuinely spans multiple Concepts or Processes (e.g. "how do X and Y interact?") and no single Article, SOP, or Question covers it.

-Expect noticeably higher latency than reading already-generated Articles or SOPs.
+Expect noticeably higher latency than reading an already-generated Article or SOP.

 Recommended flow¶